rcbops/zigzag/README.rst

     Any test suite property from the incoming junit.xml can be interpolated, by name, into the template.
 (See the example.)

-    The config file can be specified by passing the --zigzag_config_file option with a path to the file.
+    The config file must be specified at execution time.

     Because the template is rendered using jinja2, arbitrary python code can be used to inform the values.
 You could have a module hierarchy with one of the nodes set to the datetime of the zigzag execution, for instance.

-    Presently there are three supported config properties:
+    Presently there are three required config properties:
+        project_id: The qtest project id to reference when uploading test results.
         test_cycle: A string name of the root node of the hierarchy for storing test results in qtest.
         module_hierarchy: A list, of length => 0, of hierarchical nodes where test results will be stored in qtest.
         path_to_test_exec_dir: A string representing an arbitrary path between the root of the project being tested and the directory